syncfusion-content/winui-docs/winui/samples.md

 ## Download demos from online (clone from github repository)

-Explore the Syncfusion® WinUI controls using [GitHub WinUI demos](https://github.com/syncfusion/winui-demos), where all WinUI demos are configured using `NuGet` to run without installing Syncfusion® WinUI Studio.
+Explore the Syncfusion&reg; WinUI controls using [GitHub WinUI demos](https://github.com/syncfusion/winui-demos), where all WinUI demos are configured using `NuGet` to run without installing Syncfusion&reg; WinUI Studio.